ameyku/NewsMonkey-classBased/README.md

 # NewsMonkey-classBased
-It is a daily news app which keeps you up to date
+It is a daily news app which keeps you up to date on global topics